-Let E be a set of entities (more precisely, the set of identities associated with a set of entities), where $|E| \ge 1$ .
+Let E be a set of entities (more precisely, the set of identities associated with a set of entities), where $|E| \ge 1$.
 Let A be the identity of Alice and let B be the identity of Bob.
-Furthermore, either $A \in E$ , or $B \in E$ and Alice $\in \Re(Bob)$ ; that is, either Alice's identity is in the set E, or Bob's identity is in the set E and Alice is a member of the set of valid representatives of Bob (for example, Bob is a minor and Alice is his legal parent or guardian, or Bob is unfit or incapacitated in some way and Alice is his legal power-of-attorney).
+Furthermore, either $A \in E$, or $B \in E$ and Alice $\in \Re(Bob)$; that is, either Alice's identity is in the set E, or Bob's identity is in the set E and Alice is a member of the set of valid representatives of Bob (for example, Bob is a minor and Alice is his legal parent or guardian, or Bob is unfit or incapacitated in some way and Alice is his legal power-of-attorney).
 Finally, let I be some information that contains or implies the set E along with some other data that is associated with E. The information I is then personal information.
-Note that if A ∈ E then I may be referred to as "Alice's personal information," whereas if Alice $\in \Re(Bob)$ and $B \in E$ then I is not technically Alice's personal information, but is really "Bob's personal information" (over which Alice has valid legal authority).
-In some environments the distinction is not critical (in the case of a minor and a legal parent/guardian, for example, the only legally recognized authoritative voice is that of the parent/guardian and so, for legal purposes, there is no distinction); in other environments the distinction may be more important (for example, a manager or agent that represents a client in the entertainment or professional sports industries may have some authority over the client's personal data, but the client will retain ultimate authority over this data).
+Note that if A ∈ E then I may be referred to as "Alice's personal information," whereas if Alice $\in \mathfrak{R}(\mathsf{Bob})$ and $B \in E$ then I is not technically Alice's personal information, but is really "Bob's personal information" (over which Alice has valid legal authority).
+In some environments the distinction is not critical (in the case of a minor and a legal parent/guardian, for example, the only legally-recognized authoritative voice is that of the parent/guardian and so, for legal purposes, there is no distinction); in other environments the distinction may be more important (for example, a manager or agent that represents a client in the entertainment or professional sports industries may have some authority over the client's personal data, but the client will retain ultimate authority over this data).
 For the purposes of this paper, however, the distinction is ignored and I is loosely referred to in both cases as "Alice's personal information."

-Given the existence of I, there is a group of entities (typically Alice, along with lawmakers and other entities at the regional, national, and international government level) that explicitly or implicitly defines one or more sets of valid recipients, $R_j$ , for I and a set of valid purposes, $P{Rj}$ , for which I may be used by the recipients in $R_j$ , for each I. Privacy, then, can be understood with respect to the above definition of personal information.
-Let I be a receiver of I (i.e., I has acquired this information by some means) who uses I for some purpose, I and I breach of privacy has occurred if and only if I and I for any I, or I appropriate I for some I (that is, I is not a valid recipient, or I uses I for a purpose that is invalid for his/her recipient set).
+Given the existence of I, there is a group of entities (typically Alice, along with lawmakers and other entities at the regional, national, and international government level) that explicitly or implicitly defines one or more sets of valid recipients, R_j , for I and a set of valid purposes, P{Rj} , for which I may be used by the recipients in R_j , for each j.
+Privacy, then, can be understood with respect to the above definition of personal information.
+Let r be a receiver of I (i.e., r has acquired this information by some means) who uses I for some purpose, p.
+A breach of privacy has occurred if and only if $r \notin R_j$ for any j, or p $\notin P{Rj}$ when $r \in R_j$ for some j (that is, r is not a valid recipient, or r uses I for a purpose that is invalid for his/her recipient set).
 Avoiding breaches of privacy is the process of exercising control over who receives personal information and how it is used.
-A privacy technique is a mechanism (that may be employed by Alice or by others) to enable such control; that is, it is a mechanism for restricting the recipients of I and the purposes for which I may be used to defined sets I and I and I and the purposes for which I may be used to defined sets I and I and
+A privacy technique is a mechanism (that may be employed by Alice or by others) to enable such control; that is, it is a mechanism for restricting the recipients of I and the purposes for which I may be used to defined sets R_j and P{Ri} .